Why your computer science degree won't get you an IT job

 Employability issues among technologists

 Recruiters report that students applying for graduate jobs in technology roles are particular culprits for not taking applications and employability seriously enough.
 That’s compared with students applying for other graduate roles, eg business or finance, and with school leavers applying for technology roles.
-What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines.* It’s time to take action and turn yourself into your ideal recruiters’ ideal candidate.
+What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines, alongside physics graduates.* It’s time to take action and turn yourself into your ideal recruiters’ ideal candidate.

 Narrow down what type of IT job you want